m-goos/jenkins-configuration-as-code-blog/blog1/blog1-jenkins-inception.md

 Copy a list of plugins to install into the Jenkins container Run the built-in script that install the plugins from our list

+Make sure to start Docker’s UI, or the docker-daemon from your command line.

 Now
 Explain: